Transfer Credits

 Transfer credits awarded at another institution or at UBC-O will be reassessed for the UBC-V BCom program.

 Per the UBC Calendar at least 50% of the credits required for the program must be completed while registered in the program.
-If you transferred into the program in 2024W or later, the BCom program consists of 122 credits (including two 1-credit core courses: COMM 202 and COMM 400), this means 62 credits must be completed while in the BCom program.
-Up to 60 credits completed prior to admission to the BCom program may apply to your degree.
-In the case of BUCS, 66 credits must be completed while in the BCom program.
+As the BCom program consists of 121 credits (including one 1-credit core course: COMM_V 202), 61 credits must be completed while in the BCom program and up to 60 credits completed prior to admission to the BCom program may apply.
+In the case of BUCS, 64 credits must be completed while in the BCom program.

 NOTE: all upper-level (300- and 400-level) core requirements must be completed while enrolled in the BCom program.
 It is not possible to apply transfer credit toward these upper-level core requirements.
 See Requirements to Receive a Degree or Diploma.